pendragon888/ProtasWebsite/README.md

 - Create UI tests to verify core webpages are present and functional.
 - Perform tests against a variety of web browsers and mobile viewports.
 - Integrate CI/CD workflow using GitHub Actions.
+- Raise areas of website improvements.
+- Development timeboxed to one working week.

 ## Setup Instructions